tildraev/Pokedex_Codable/index.md

 The last item of business on this screen is to update how we access the `name` of the `move` in the `cellForRow(at:)`.
 I’ll leave this one up to you.

 You must be weary, friend.
-Make a commit and rest here, skeleton.
+Great Job skeleton.
 ![Dark Souls Gif](bonfire.gif)
 ---